rsnodgrass/ical-event-homeassistant/flo/README.md

     password: your_flo_password
 ```

-### Step 3: Automatic Updates with Custom Updater (Optional)
+### Step 3: Automatic Updates (Optional)

 For easy updates whenever a new version is released, use the [Home Assistant custom_updater component](https://github.com/custom-components/custom_updater/wiki/Installation) and [Tracker card](https://github.com/custom-cards/tracker-card).
-Once those are setup, add the following custom_updater config:
+Once those are setup, add the following custom_updater settings to your config:

 ```yaml
 custom_updater: